daqnext/localfiledb/README.md

 }
 store, err = mesondb.Open("test.db", 0666,op)
 ```
-defalut Decoder and Encoder use "golang/gob" except int (int8 int16...) float32 and float64, number value use the encoder which result []byte is sortable
+defalut Decoder and Encoder use "golang/gob" except int (int8 int16...) float32 and float64, number value use the encoder which result []byte can be sorted correctly.

 ### Define struct
 ```go